 "Edgar Parker?"the woman asked, spotting him hiding in the shadows.
 The sound of his name sounded strange to him, like a foreign word.
 It didn't belong to him.

 He held his breath, his heart thudding heavily in his chest.
 She stepped back when the light from the hallway hit his face, illuminating his bat-like features.
 The light blinded him for a temporary moment, making it impossible for him to see her face, or her reaction.
+The light couldn't hide the small gasp that escaped her throat, though.

-"Do you speak any English?"she asked slowly.
+"Do you... speak any English?"she asked slowly.

 With all the bravery he could muster, he slowly nodded.